Unit 4 - Notes

 The exec Family

-The exec function has several variations based on how arguments are passed and whether the PATH environment variable is searched:
+There are several variations, differentiated by how arguments are passed and whether the PATH environment variable is searched:

 AI-generated image — may contain inaccuracies